jerrycluo/KS_take_home_assignment/README.md

 4. In the project directory, run `python app.py` to start the Flask application

 ## Task
-Create an API endpoint using the Flask library that calculates the beta for each of the FAANG stocks.
+Edit the Flask API endpoint /beta_fanng in handlers/routes.py to calculate the beta for each of the FAANG stocks.
 The response of the GET request should be formatted similar to JSON response below:

 ```json
 {